From BR Bullpen

 Tacks Latimer played a few seasons in the big leagues, but the most interesting parts of his life happened many years after he retired from playing professional ball.

-Although he played only 27 games in the major leagues, those 27 games were spread out over 5 years on 5 teams.
+Although he played only 27 games in the major leagues, those 27 games were spread out over five years on five teams.

 Latimer hit .276 for the Colonels, and while that was four points below the team batting average of .280, it should have been promising for a 21-year-old kid.
 However (see below), injuries got in the way of future success.

-- He was a part-time scout even while playing minor league baseball, and eventually became a full-time scout with the Pirates.
+He was a part-time scout even while playing minor league baseball, and eventually became a full-time scout with the Pittsburgh Pirates.